pingmelive/android.lib/README.md

 ```

-If you want to send data with message you can use `Detailed event`
+If you want to send some detailed long description you can use `Detailed event`
 ### 2.Detailed event

 ```java